-The 9th email that I have received is only the second to be personalised by addressing my by name.
-The title is also very specific mentioning a product name and specifications.
+The 9th email I received was only the second to address me by name.
+The title is also very specific, mentioning a product name and specifications.

 The body of the email contains a list of Canon PowerShot cameras.

-The fact that Amazon completed such an intelligent and strong marketing campaign leads me to the fact that this ‘hard-handed’ approach must work.
-This marketing campaign involved upselling, competitions, social proof and seasonal events – it was very well thought out and im sure their web analysts are pumping through the data as I write this.
+The fact that Amazon actioned such a targeted marketing campaign leads me to believe that this ‘hard-handed’ approach must work.
+This marketing campaign involved upselling, competitions, social proof and seasonal events – it was very well thought out, and I’m sure their analysts are pumping through the data as I write.

 - Father’s Day marketing (which does not occur for another 3 months in Australia)

 - Amazon Prime marketing (which is not available in Australia)